 It’s a good habitat for a variety of birds and we once encountered two young peregrine falcons as we rounded a corner here.

-Along the route you will pass (at around 50 minutes) some old charcoal kilns which have been excavated.
+Along the route you will pass (at around 30 minutes and again at 50 minutes) some old charcoal kilns, the latter of which which have been excavated.